The Ultimate Coron Travel Guide

 Mt Tapyas Sunset

-Trattoria Altrove – a Pizza restaurant that serve up very good pizza and offer takeaway.
+Trattoria Altrove – a Pizza restaurant that serves up very good pizza and offers takeaway.

 By Ferry from El Nido to Coron

 There are several ways that you can get to Coron with the most popular being by ferry from El Nido.
 Montenegro ferry lines offer a fast and slow ferry service and in peak season it can get very busy.
-We recommend pre booking online prior to travel, even if it’s a few days prior when you are in El Nido.
+We recommend pre-booking online prior to travel, even if it’s a few days prior when you are in El Nido.
 The fast ferry tickets cost 1760PHP each plus fees when bought online at www.biyaheroes.com.
-(Totalled 2040PHP each)
+(Totalled 2040PHP each).
+You can also book your ferry online at 12go.asia here.

 Flying to Coron

-Philippine Airlines fly out from Coron Airport, for a reasonable price to other major destinations.
+Philippine Airlines flies out from Coron Airport, for a reasonable price to other major destinations.
 We decided to fly from Coron to Cebu as the alternative route would have taken far too much time out of our schedule.
-The alternative being – 4 hours ferry back to El Nido, 7 hour minivan drive to Puerto Princesa airport and flight to Cebu with Air Asia.
+The alternative is a 4-hour ferry back to El Nido, a 7-hour minivan drive to Puerto Princesa airport and a flight to Cebu with Air Asia.
 Although the latter would have been a little cheaper in our minds it isn’t worth the money.
-Also the view from the window leaving Coron was incredible!
+Also, the view from the window leaving Coron was incredible!

 Coron from the Air